whoward/docs/markdown/reference/test-configuration.md

 </script>
 ```

 **Note**: this will only work for browsers logged in using your account, and authentication tokens can be used to make this work for anonymous viewers.
-Check out [no-login links to jobs][1] for directions on generating these tokens.
+Check out [no-login links to jobs](#webdriver-api) for directions on generating these tokens.

 ### Embedding the video player